profsmith89/ctps/_sources/chap12.md

 Despite the ugliness of the iterative implementation, merge sort is typically faster than insertion sort.
 Given a list of $n$ elements, insertion sort has a worst-case computational complexity of $O(n^2)$ and merge sort of $O(n log_2 n)$.
 This is because merge sort makes $O(log_2 n)$ splits and this same number of merges, and each merge step requires $O(n)$ work.
 On sorting a large list, this complexity difference is significant.

 But it's beginning to appear that to run faster, we must pay for this speed boost with a more complex implementation.
-Just eyeball `insertion_sort` versus `merge_sort`, and recall what we saw in comparing `bf_strmatch` against `rk_strmatch`.
+Just eyeball `insertion_sort` versus `merge_sort` and recall what we saw in comparing `bf_strmatch` against `rk_strmatch`.
 Despite these two examples, we'll see it's not always true that increased speed begets an ugly implementation.
 Sometimes we just need to use the right tool, and for divide-and-conquer algorithms, that tool is *recursion*.

 Recursion is a fancy way of saying that a function repeatedly calls itself.
 While having a function call itself in this manner may sound like a recipe for an infinite loop, we avoid this outcome by: